Shake, Rattle & Roll VI: "Ang Tulay"

 At the riverbank, they are told by the children that someone named Uro wants himself to not be lonely at the bridge and that he lives down beneath the river's surface, unlike the children's spirits.
 The next day, Aling Bining, who sells clothes to Sunny's mother, talks about the dead children and the bridge.
 Overhearing this, Sunny talks to the parents of the dead children and goes to tell Marice her findings at the church.

 Sunny tells Marice that, since 1985, 10 children have died but none of them are named Uro.
 She also tells Marice that Aling Bining told her about the workers of the bridge and that they would kill children and pour their blood for the bridge.
-She also told her that the bridge might have been built since 1921 but was demolished and rebuilt after a war.
+She also told her that the bridge might have been built since 1921 but was demolished and rebuilt after the Second World War.
 That night, the friends go to the cemetery to look for Uro's grave.
 When they do, Uro's spirit appears behind them and they leave.

 They arrive at Mang Cris' and try to communicate with Uro.
 They are suddenly transported to years before the bridge was built and Jun Jun, Nonoy and the dead children appear.
 They arrive to the time Uro was kidnapped.
-The dead spirits tell them that Uro was tricked by the workers of the bridge that he would go to Boston as a traveler but that it turned out he was going to work as a slave in Boston instead.
+The dead spirits tell them that Uro was tricked by the workers of the bridge that he would go to Boston as a traveler but that it turned out he was going to work as a slave instead.

 Mang Cris realizes that Uro saw that his blood was going to be mixed with the cement and that his body will be drowned in the river inside a sack.
 He stays there to this day to lure children and play with them.
 They all realize that the children can't leave.
 Mang Cris asks them how to but they are transported to the surface of the river.

 Knowing what to do, Mang Cris calms the friends down and finds Uro's body, letting him and the children escape to the afterlife.
 After this, a procession is made and they all celebrate.